 This was our experience in Easton, PA, the other cities may be set up differently.
 Some activities were closed (thanks 2020!), so there were no Crayon Characters walking around, and some other attractions were either closed or modified.
 I can only imagine that if everything was running, it would only be more fun!

 Floor 1- Entrance and Gift Store

 You enter on Floor 1 where you can take your picture in front of Big Blue, the largest crayon in the world.
 This crayon was made from crayons kids donated from around the world.
-It weights over 1,500 pound!
+It weighs over 1,500 pounds!

 The gift shop is also on this level, as is the cafe.
 You’ll want to browse the gift shop on your way out.

 Floor 2- Crayon Wrappers, Crayola Show, and Scribble Scrubbies

 As we entered, they told us a “show” was starting soon, so we headed straight to the 2nd floor.
 Here you can use tokens you are given when you enter to make your own crayon label.
 The coolest part of this was using the machine to apply the label to the crayon.

 Overall, what the Crayola Experience does well, is create machines that are simple enough for small kids to operate safely, but make kids feel like they’re operating something complex and special.
 These tokens can also be used in machines around the attraction to get free markers.